 Types of Stable Vices in Horses

-Weaving: This describes a horse that exhibits shifting from side to side, moving weight from one front leg to the other and swaying their head and neck.
-Although it seems harmless, it can lead to weight loss, weak tendons and associated problems.
+This is when a horse repetitively shifts from side to side.
+They move weight from one front leg to the other and sway their head and neck.
+Weaving can lead to weight loss, weak tendons and associated problems.
 Most of the time the easiest way to fix this problem is to allow your horse more pasture time.

 Overall preventing stable vices in horses is easier than trying to cure them, some key advice is: